 What is the best solution for hearing your TV with hearing aids?
 A TV adapter!

 Go to your hearing care provider and purchase a TV adapter.
-Plug in the power cord, then plug in the optical cord to the optical port on your TV, and voila... the sound is in your head and it's as clear as it's ever going to get.
+Plug in the power cord, then plug in the optical cord to the optical port on your TV, and boom... the sound is in your head and it's as clear as it's ever going to get.
 Your family can watch at a comfortable volume while you will be listening at whatever level is good for you.
 If you go to the kitchen to make a snack you won’t miss anything – the sound will come with you.
 The costs vary by manufacturer.
 As an example, Oticon currently charges $275.
 Reasonably priced and it’s got “wow” factor.